augustin-barillec/google-pandas-load/docs/source/index.rst

 Required packages
 -----------------

-This package requires only the three following packages (with versions specified in requirements.txt) :
+This package requires only the three following packages :

 - google-cloud-bigquery
 - google-cloud-storage